Wild Ones (Kip Moore album): Singles and promotion

 The album's first single, "I'm to Blame", was released on February 2, 2015.
 It peaked at numbers 20 and 24 on both the Billboard Country Airplay and Hot Country Songs charts, respectively.
 It was certified gold by the Recording Industry Association of America (RIAA) in the US on June 3, 2021.
 An accompanying music video was directed by Peter Zavadil and premiered in April 2015.
 The second and final single, "Running for You", was released on October 12, 2015.
 It peaked at numbers 13 and 25 on both the Country Airplay and Hot Country Songs charts, respectively.
 A music video for the single, directed by P. J. Brown, premiered in February 2016.
+While not released as a single, the album's title track managed to reach numbers 37 and 85 on both the Hot Country Songs and Canadian Hot 100 charts respectively.

-On August 5, 2015, Moore announced a 20-city North American tour to support Wild Ones ahead of its release, beginning at Bethlehem, Pennsylvania and ending at Richmond, Virginia.
+On January 12, 2015, Moore was announced as an opening act alongside Maddie & Tae and Canaan Smith for Dierks Bentley on his Sounds of Summer Tour, starting on June 5 in Raleigh's Walnut Creek Amphitheatre and ending on September 12 in Bonner Springs' Cricket Wireless Amphitheater.
+On August 5 of that year, Moore announced a 20-city North American tour to support Wild Ones ahead of its release, beginning at Bethlehem, Pennsylvania and ending at Richmond, Virginia.
 On September 16, he performed "Come and Get It" on Jimmy Kimmel Live!.
 On December 2, Moore announced a second leg of his tour for 2016, starting in Milwaukee and finishing in Anaheim, California.
-On February 22, he performed "Running for You" on The Talk.
+On February 22 of that year, he performed "Running for You" on The Talk.
 On June 20, Moore announced the Me and My Kind Tour, which took place in the fall of 2016.
 Moore was joined by special guest Jon Pardi.
 On August 24, he performed the album's title track on The Late Show with Stephen Colbert.